Tom Hardy pays tribute to cinematographer and ‘lovely friend’ Dick Pope

 Pope was born in Bromley, Kent in 1947 and worked in the field of documentary before moving to TV, earning a Bafta TV Craft nomination in 1988 for his work on Porterhouse Blue, a drama starring Sir David Jason and Ian Richardson.

-He also worked on 2004 film Vera Drake, with Dame Imelda Staunton, biographical 2014 drama Mr Turner, starring Timothy Spall, and 2015 film Legend, which saw Hardy play identical twins Reggie and Ronnie Kray.
+He also worked on 2004 film Vera Drake, with Dame Imelda Staunton, 2008 comedy Angus, Thongs And Perfect Snogging, and biographical 2014 drama Mr Turner, starring Timothy Spall, which saw Pope nominated for a cinematography Bafta award.

+He also worked on 2015 film Legend about notorious London gangsters and identical twins Reggie and Ronnie Kray, who were played by Hardy.

 Pope would guest tutor at schools such as the National Film And Television School (NFTS) and recently worked on the film Hard Truths which was shown at the BFI London Film Festival earlier in the month.